isomerpages/isomerpages-isomergovsg/pages/faq.md

 #### **What is Isomer?**
 Isomer is a website generator created by the Government Technology Agency of Singapore (GovTech).
-It provides templates for websites, hosting and is compliant to Instruction Manual 8 (IM8) and Design Service Standard (DSS).
+It provides templates for websites, hosting and is compliant to Instruction Manual 8 (IM8), Design Service Standard (DSS) and Usability Checklist (UC).

 GovTech builds, provides training and maintains Isomer as a service to all Singapore Government Agencies.
 This website that you are seeing now is generated and hosted on Isomer.